Introduction

 Given his heightened risk and significant family history, a stress echocardiogram was performed.
 He exercised on the treadmill for 10 minutes without experiencing angina, but his stress ECG indicated ischemia(Fig-4 & 5).
 Subsequent invasive coronary angiography revealed extensive coronary artery disease affecting all arteries, including the left main.
 Based on these findings, he opted for coronary artery bypass surgery.

-Management of Risk Factors
+Risk Factors Management

+Now that he has undergone coronary artery revascularization, the primary focus shifts to optimizing risk factors and promoting a health-conscious lifestyle, which includes adhering to a balanced diet and engaging in regular exercise.
+His primary concern remains hypercholesterolemia.
 For lipid management, our objective for him is to achieve an LDL-C level below 1.4 mmol/L. We prescribed Rosuvastatin 40 mg and Ezetimibe 10 mg daily to meet this goal.
 After initiating this regimen, there was a marked improvement in his lipid profile (Fig-6) compared to his initial results.
 However, his LDL is still at 3.6 mmol/L (139 mg/dl) and not at the desired level.

 A few months later, he underwent another blood test.
 This time, his liver enzymes had escalated to over three times the normal limit (Fig-8).
 Consequently, the Rosuvastatin dose was decreased to 20 mg.
+Following the adjustment in his statin dosage, his liver enzymes returned to normal.
+However, his LDL levels increased once more, reaching 5.1 mmol/L (197 mg/dl).

 Now, we’re faced with a high-risk patient who, after CABG, has an LDL level exceeding 6 mmol/L while on 20 mg Rosuvastatin and 10 mg Ezetimibe daily.
 This situation is far from ideal.
 If these elevated levels persist, especially in conjunction with his already high Lp(a), it’s just a matter of time before his grafts fail.